BTCapsule/knc/README.md

 ## Buyer Collateral Options

 The buyer collateral protects the buyer by giving them funds to challenge with.
-The initial collateral can be KYC, or this could be added to existing non-KYC exchanges for extra security.
+The initial collateral can be KYC, or Know No Customer could be added to existing non-KYC exchanges for extra security.

 However, all the numbers above are arbitrary.
 People can choose their own risk, and the collateral can be chosen by the relevant parties.

-Suppose Alice buys 2 BTC from a friend for cash, and wants to purchase 5 BTC from a KNC exchange.
-She could make a request for 5 BTC, Bob will see her 2 BTC, and match it in the contract.
+Suppose Alice buys 2 BTC from a friend for cash, and wants to purchase 3 BTC from a KNC exchange.
+She could make a request for 3 BTC, Bob will see her 2 BTC, and match it in the contract.

 In this way, each 2 BTC could be used to challenge the other until the funds are empty.
-If the dispute is not settled, Bob will receive 3 BTC back from the purchased BTC, and Alice will get nothing.
+If the dispute is not settled, both participants will get nothing.

-This would lead to a total loss of 4 BTC for Bob, and either 2 BTC (if Alice is evil), or 2 BTC + the price of 5 BTC if Alice is honest.
+Therefore, it is on the seller to take this additional risk.
+Bob could end up losing 5 BTC (2 BTC collateral + 3 BTC purchase) and it only cost Alice 2 BTC.
+However, Alice could also lose the equivalent of 5 BTC (2 BTC collateral + 3 BTC payment value), and Bob would have the payment for the 3 BTC, costing him 2 BTC to be evil.

-This means the seller always has the same risk factor (losing 2x collateral), but if the buyer pays, they have an additional risk of losing the value of 2x collateral + the price of the unsecured BTC.
+I imagine this additional risk would require a premium, and the market can figure out an acceptable price.
+It should only be used for smaller amounts.